 -Megan Hamilton, Program Director of Creative Alliance

 “I think your time would be better spent listening to John Carillo’s & Anna Meadors’ Three Red Crowns.
-It seems to be a mix of fuck if I know…but it’s good.
+It seems to be a mix of hell if I know…but it’s good.
 A lot of talent there.”

 -Bob Bradley, Headlock Press